- Management options

-Ash wood may continue to be moved from uninfected sites within Great Britain.
+Ash wood may continue to be moved from uninfected and infected sites within Great Britain.

 However, we strongly recommend the simple precaution of brushing leaf and shoot material from logs, firewood and vehicles before they leave the site, as a precaution against the possibility that the disease might be present, but not obviously apparent, and could be spread unintentionally with logs and firewood.

-The conditions for the movement of infected ash wood are currently under consideration.
-See the current guidance, Effects of new legislation on the timber and firewood trades.
+See the current guidance, Effects of legislation on the timber and firewood trades.

-Research in mainland Europe shows that some ash trees show signs of resistance to Chalara dieback of ash, although so far no individual trees have been found to be totally resistant.
+Research in mainland Europe shows that some ash trees show signs of tolerance of Chalara dieback of ash, although so far no individual trees have been found to be totally resistant.
 However, a few in each population consistently show low levels of infection, and these could be used to create a Chalara-tolerant breeding population for restocking infected areas in the future.